cjacker/opensource-toolchain-msp430/README.md

 ```
 RX->TX(P2.0), the BSL TX, not the backchannel TX, for different MCU model, refer to the datasheet.
 TX->RX(P2.1), the BSL RX, not the backchannel RX, for different MCU model, refer to the datasheet.
-DTR->SBWTDIO/RST, it may only marked as 'SBWTDIO'
+DTR->SBWTDIO/RST, usually it marked as 'SBWTDIO'
-TS->SBWTCK/TEST, it may only marked as 'SBWTCK'
+TS->SBWTCK/TEST, usually it marked as 'SBWTCK'
 GND->GND
 VCC->VCC, 3.3v, if the board need power supply from USB2TTL adapter.
 ```